-Both discrete and long-term continuous data can be considered for temperature assessment of all waters-other than trout waters (as defined by Reg.
-2).
-Trout waters will be assessed using discrete data only.
-Short-term data sets, such as 72-96 hour diel studies will be used for screening purposes only.
+Both discrete and long-term continuous data can be considered for temperature assessment of all waters.
+Short-term continuous data sets, such as 72-96 hour diel studies will be used for screening purposes only.

 - 1. Temporal requirements

 - Discrete Data

 - o Discrete data should be collected year round.

-- Long-Term Continuous Data
+- Long-Term Continuous Data - o Long-term continuous data should be collected during the critical season. - Critical season is defined, in Rule 2, as that time of year when water temperatures naturally exceed 22 degrees Celsius for the given AU. - Only data above 22 degrees Celsius will be utilized for assessments made using long-term continuous data. - o For Trout Waters long-term continuous data should be collected year round.

-- o Long-term continuous data should be collected during the critical season.
+2. Minimum distribution and quantity requirements

-- Critical season is defined, in Reg.
-2, as that time of year when water temperatures naturally exceed 22 degrees Celsius for the given AU. - Only data above 22 degrees Celsius will be utilized for assessments made using long-term continuous data. - o For Trout Waters long-term continuous data should be collected year round. - 2.
-Minimum distribution and quantity requirements - Discrete Data - o Ten (10) discrete samples are required to make temperature attainment decisions. - O Data must be evenly distributed over at least two (2) years and three (3) astronomical seasons (spring, summer, fall, winter). - Long-Term Continuous Data - Meter must be deployed and taking readings for no less than two-thirds of the critical season at no less than hourly readings. - o For Trout Waters Long-term continuous data must cover ten (10) of the twelve (12) calendar months with continuous readings taken at least hourly.
-Individual days missing more than 10% of values do not meet minimum quantity requirements for that day. - 3.
-Spatial requirements - For lakes and reservoirs, samples are to be taken within the epilimnion (if present).
-Sample depth shall not exceed two (2) meters.
+- Discrete Data - o Ten (10) discrete samples are required to make temperature attainment decisions. - O Data must be evenly distributed over at least two (2) years and three (3) quarters per year. - Long-Term Continuous Data - For non-Trout Waters, meter must be deployed and taking readings for three (3) of the five (5) months that typically exceed critical season temperatures in Arkansas (usually May through September), - o For Trout Waters Long-term continuous data must cover ten (10) of the twelve (12) calendar months with continuous readings taken at least hourly.
+Individual days missing more than 10% of values do not meet minimum quantity requirements for that day. - At least 90% of each day (as defined by 90% of readings) must be present for that day to be used. - At least 90% of each month (as defined by 90% of readings) must be present for that month to be used.